What Does Red Light Therapy Actually Do? The Real Science Behind the Celebrity Trend

 Reality check: These celebrities likely use professional-grade clinical devices in controlled settings, often combined with other treatments.
 Home devices are less powerful but safer and still effective with consistent use.

-Myth 1: "Red light therapy cures cancer."
+Myth 1: "Red light therapy is a cancer treatment."

 No evidence supports this; people undergoing cancer treatment should consult their oncologist first, as red light may interfere with photosensitizing medications.